George Hampson

 Albert C. L. G. Günther offered him a position as an assistant at the museum in March 1895, and, after succeeding to his baronetcy in 1896, he was promoted to the acting assistant keeper in 1901.
 He then worked on a Catalogue of the Lepidoptera Phalaenae in the British Museum (15 volumes, 1898–1920).

+Orthogrammica, a genus of moths of the family Erebidae, was erected by Hampson in 1926.

 He married Minnie Frances Clark-Kennedy on 1 June 1893 and had three children.